 5. Clean Your A/C Filters

-You can do another thing to keep a trailer cool in summer.
+You can do another thing to keep a travel trailer cool in summer.
 Start by simply cleaning out all the dirt and grime that can clog up your air conditioner.
 Dirt acts as an insulator, which keeps heat in rather than out.
 Not to mention that it can negatively impact your AC device's functioning and lifespan.

 Most RVs come with a built-in filter that can be easily removed for cleaning and readjusted back into place.
 It's worth washing the dirt out once a week or checking the filters before a long trip to timely remove the broken ones.